williamphelps13/top-notch-tomatillos/README.md

 # Rancid Tomatillos

-This is an application to manage and track different trips for users and a travel agency.
+This is an application to access movie details through an API.
+The user can access a list of movies, can select any one of them, & be provided information about that specific film.

 <!--
 // If site is deployed, add this sentence: